-The LHC will collide protons at a centre-of-mass energy of 14TeV, which will produce 1012 bb
+The LHC is colliding protons at a centre-of-mass energy of 13TeV, producing 1012 bb

 pairs each year at the interaction point of the experiment.
 LHCb exploits this enormous production rate to study CP violating effects and